MattHuckins/LEMSv2-GPS/README.md

 ## Items to be selected

   - Controllable voltage regulator to be controlled by digital pin 4 for the powering on and off of the GPS module.
+The code is already written to control pin D4 to turn the GPS on and off via the to be selected voltage regulator (They cost roughly $0.50/unit)

   - how many location points are desired by the user (adjust the for loop size and the size of the lists being stored in the defined function on lines : 179, 356, 370 )